 Bikepacking for Beginners: Start Simple

 If you’re thinking “Gimme some of that!” but have no idea where to start, never fear.
 I recommend that beginners keep things simple on your first couple trips.
 You wouldn’t buy an expensive piano if you’ve never even tried playing music before, right?
 Try the activity first, find out if you like it, and then invest in the fancy equipment.

 Here’s where many of us started:

 Unless you happen to have an awesome friend with a well-stocked closet of loaner gear (lucky you!), you’re going to have to try bikepacking the old fashioned way.
 Here’s what to do:

-- Rent, re-purpose, beg, borrow, or steal a bike (ok, don’t actually steal).
+- Rent, re-purpose, beg, or borrow a bike.
 It doesn’t have to be a gravel, mountain, or bikepacking-specific bike.
 It doesn’t have to be lightweight.
 It just needs to have two wheels that roll and some air in the tires.

 - Strap some camping gear to the bike, particularly the handlebars and below your seat.

 - Take anything else you need that doesn’t fit on the bike – sleeping bag, warm jacket, chocolate, flask of whiskey, you get the idea – and put it in a backpack and wear it on your back.

 - Pack some food and water, ride to someplace you can camp, spend the night there, and then ride back.
 No campgrounds nearby?
 Try a friend’s backyard.